-Once your surgery is complete, Dr. Gill will place sterile dressings over your incisions.
-Pain and discomfort are normal for the first day or two after surgery for which Dr. Gill will prescribe you an oral pain medication.
+Once your surgery is complete, Dr. Ross will place sterile dressings over your incisions.
+Pain and discomfort are normal for the first day or two after surgery for which Dr. Ross will prescribe you an oral pain medication.
 Mild bruising and swelling are to be expected, and peak after two to three days, subsiding over the following two weeks.
 Most patients can return to work after about a week.
-Dr. Gill will allow you to return to light exercise at 2 weeks, but will ask that you refrain from arm exercised for 6 weeks.
+Dr. Ross will allow you to return to light exercise at 2 weeks, but will ask that you refrain from arm exercised for 6 weeks.
 During the first recovery phase, it is very important to avoid any strenuous arm movement.

 Mini Arm Lift

 If you have hanging, excess skin that is somewhat close to your armpits, or if you have excess fat on your arms but good elasticity of the skin, you may be a good candidate for a minibrachioplasty or limited incision brachioplasty.
-In this procedure, Dr. Gill will use liposuction to remove fat with minimal invasion, and your skin will retract nicely after the procedure.
-She may make a small incision under your arm and remove the excess skin via that point.
+In this procedure, Dr. Ross will use liposuction to remove fat with minimal invasion, and your skin will retract nicely after the procedure.
+He may make a small incision under your arm and remove the excess skin via that point.
 This less invasive procedure will allow you to have contoured, smooth arms, without having to feel self-conscious when you wear short-sleeved shirts.

 How long does this surgery take?

 This cosmetic procedure usually takes one or two hours to complete.

 Swelling is quite typical during the first one to two weeks, in addition to some bruising.
 Most patients will not experience very much pain after the first two days.
 You will wear a compression garment to help you heal.
 Most patients can return to their work schedule after one week.

 This cosmetic procedure produces results that are long lasting.
 You will need to maintain healthy weight following surgery so that you will keep the new contours of your arms.